Furbearer Hunting & Trapping

 - A signed affidavit attesting to having a prior trapping license.

 Anyone dealing in pelts must have a valid fur buyer’s license.
-The fur buyer’s license is available from Fish & Wildlife in Montpelier (phone 802-828-1190).
+The fur buyer’s license is available from Fish & Wildlife in Springfield (phone 802-289-0613).

 - Trapping in Wildlife Management Unit-E requires setting traps under special restrictions designed to avoid Canada lynx.
 This regulation is available on the Fish & Wildlife website and from our offices.

-- A person who sets body gripping traps in the water or under the ice, or foothold or cage traps under the ice shall visit his/her traps at least once every three calendar days and remove any animal caught.
+- Trappers are required to check their traps at least once a day and dispatch or release any captured animal.
+The only exception is body gripping traps set in the water or set under the ice, colony/cage traps set underwater, or foothold traps under the ice, which trappers are required to check every three calendar days and remove any animal caught.

 - All traps under ice will be marked with a tag visible above the ice.

-- A person shall not set a body gripping trap with a jaw spread over eight inches measured inside the jaws unless the trap is set five feet or more above the ground, or in the water.
+- Body gripping traps with a jaw spread over eight inches must be set five feet or higher above the ground, or in the water (see diagram, page 39).

 - A person shall not use toothed foothold traps or snares when trapping.